jamesalmeida/bulk-emailer/README.md

-# App to send bulk emails for marketing
+# App to send bulk emails for marketing and surveys